saptak/saptak.github.io/_posts/2025-04-17-product-managers-guide-ai-evaluations.md

 ## The Three Pillars of AI Evaluation

-Based on the "Agents Companion" document and our research, we can organize AI evaluations into three main categories:
+We can organize AI evaluations into three main categories:

 ### 1. Assessing Agent Capabilities

 This pillar focuses on evaluating an agent's core abilities, such as its capacity to understand instructions and reason logically.
 This typically involves: